-In the course of providing the View Smart Building Platform, we routinely engage subcontractors we select for fabricating and unitizing the specific smart glass products and for installation of the framed IGUs and smart building infrastructure components and incur other direct costs.
-We are responsible for the performance of the entire contract, including subcontracted work.
-Thus, we may be subject to increased costs associated with the failure of one or more subcontractors to perform as anticipated.
+In the course of providing the View Smart Building Platform, the Company routinely engages subcontractors it selects for fabricating and unitizing the specific smart glass products and for installation of the framed IGUs and smart building infrastructure components, and incurs other direct costs.
+View is responsible for the performance of the entire contract, including subcontracted work.
+Thus, View may be subject to increased costs associated with the failure of one or more subcontractors to perform as anticipated.

-View Smart Building Technologies
+Contracts for View Smart Building Technologies

-Our Smart Building Technologies offering includes a suite of products that can be either integrated into the View Smart Building Platform, added-on to View Smart Glass contracts or sold separately.
-This includes the View Secure Edge, View Remote Access, View Building Performance, and View Workplace Experience products related to our acquisition of ioTium and WorxWell during 2021.
+The Company's View Smart Building Technologies includes a suite of products that can be either integrated into the View Smart Building Platform, addedon to View Smart Glass contracts or sold separately.
 Our customers are typically the owners or tenants of buildings.
 Revenue generated from these products has not been material to date.

 Some of our View Smart Building Technologies contracts offer software as a service pricing, which includes the use of our software applications, as a service, typically billed on a monthly or annual basis.
-Our contracts associated with these products, including implementation, support and other services, represent a single promise to provide continuous access to its software solutions and their processing capabilities in the form of a service.
+The Company's contracts associated with these products, including implementation, support and other services, represent a single promise to provide continuous access to its software solutions and their processing capabilities in the form of a service.
 Revenue on these services is recognized over the contract period.
 Revenue recognized for these contracts has not been material to date.